El Palo Alto

 There is a canopy, table and chairs for Field Marshals at each field complex.
 The Field Marshal Station needs to be very visible and situated away from the pitch.
 The coaches will seek out the Field Marshal Station for Tournament check-in.

 Referees will seek refreshment at the Field Marshal Station.
 The referees will be provided morning coffee and juice, snacks during the day, and lunch.
 The more the referees hang around the field, the more games they can cover, especially if someone does not show up on time, or not at all.
 The refreshments are provided separately.
 If you need an additional referee to cover your game, seek an off-duty referee at the Field Marshal Station.

 Each game requires 3 referees, a Center Referee to manage the game and two Assistant Referees to watch the touchlines, offside play and fouls.
-Referees are required to check in with you 20 minutes prior to the game, but may not be able to if the referee is still working a game.
+Referees are required to check in with you prior to the game to let you know they are present, but may not be able to if the referee is still working a game.
 Occasionally, a referee will not show for a game, or is too late for the start of the game.
 The Field Marshal fills the position by asking one of the off-duty referees to fill in.
 If you are unable to find a referee by 10 minutes prior to game start, immediately call the Tournament Director.
 The phone number is on your instruction sheet.

 Procedure for the Field Marshal